awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

-# Getting Started with Greengrass Connectors \(CLI\)<a name="connectors-cli"></a>
+# Getting started with Greengrass connectors \(CLI\)<a name="connectors-cli"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

 This tutorial shows how to use the AWS CLI to work with connectors\.

-## <a name="w31aac27c39b8"></a>
+## <a name="w51aac29c44b8"></a>

 Use connectors to accelerate your development life cycle\.
 Connectors are prebuilt, reusable modules that can make it easier to interact with services, protocols, and resources\.
 They can help you deploy business logic to Greengrass devices more quickly\.
-For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](connectors.md)\.
+For more information, see [Integrate with services and protocols using Greengrass connectors](connectors.md)\.

 In this tutorial, you configure and deploy the [ Twilio Notifications](twilio-notifications-connector.md) connector\.
 The connector receives Twilio message information as input data, and then triggers a Twilio text message\.
 The data flow is shown in following diagram\.